Here you can find answers to some frequently asked questions about various aspects of REPs UAE, we’ll be adding to the list as we go along.

 It costs Dhs420 (VAT incl.) per year to be a member of REPs UAE

 Yes.
 Employers can submit applications for registration on behalf of their employees.

 How long will it take to process my application?

-We say it will take 1 to 4 weeks days for qualifications from our list of published qualifications.
+We say it will take 1 to 4 working days for qualifications from our list of published qualifications.
 Applications sent with ‘other’ or ‘non listed qualifications’ will take longer.
-These can take up to 3 months depending on the evidence provided and if the application needs to be assessed by an independent panel.
+These can take up to 1 month depending on the evidence provided and if the application needs to be assessed by an independent panel.

 Do I need first aid or CPR training to join REPs?

 Yes an up to date CPR certificate is required for REPs registration

 How are my registration fees spent and is REPs UAE “for profit”

 REPs UAE operates as a not-for-profit organisation.
 Being not-for-profit is a requirement of ICREPs membership and to ensure this principle is upheld the Chair of ICREPs sits on the REPs UAE Board and scrutinises the accounts once a year.
 REPs does not receive a grant from the Government so all income is derived from member registrations.
 The office rent and equipment, four members of staff, external consultant, website, magazine, ID cards etc all have to be paid for from registration income.